Slingshot-20240/decode-scorer-ios/README.md

 In order to accomodate code-signing requirements, this project uses an [Xcode Configuration Settings File](https://developer.apple.com/documentation/xcode/adding-a-build-configuration-file-to-your-project) for setting the target development team and product bundle identifier.

-Using a text editor or IDE that is **NOT Xcode**, open [`ExampleConfig.xcconfig`](./ExampleConfig.xcconfig) and change the placeholder values for each of the two keys with your project-specific values.
+Using a text editor or IDE that is **NOT Xcode**, open [`ExampleConfig.xcconfig`](./ExampleConfig.xcconfig) and add the required project-specific values for each of the two keys.

 - `DEVELOPMENT_TEAM` refers to your Apple Developer Program Team ID, which you can find [here](https://developer.apple.com/account#MembershipDetailsCard).
 - `PRODUCT_BUNDLE_IDENTIFIER` is a unique identifier used by the system for the application.
 Replace with the standard convention of a reversed domain (e.g. `decode.scorer.slingshot.example.com` ➡️ `com.example.slingshot.scorer.decode`).
 This should be unique to your project, avoid using `app.ftcscoring.decode` unless you know what you are doing.